About our Police canines

-The canine unit consists of 22 different dogs in roles from general patrol to specialty detection work.
+The canine unit consists of 23 different dogs in roles from general patrol to specialty detection work.
 Different agencies use different breeds for police work.
-In Calgary we generally use the German shepherd.
-We have also used the Belgian malinois and the Labrador retriever.
+In Calgary we generally use German shepherds, Belgian Malinois and the Labrador Retrievers.
 These breeds have shown the greatest ability to do police work.
 They have an incredible sense of smell, are tireless workers, and are generally quite social.

 How often are the dogs deployed?

 On average the dogs are called on approximately four times a shift.
 The canine unit was deployed to 5000 calls in 2022 and directly responsible for the capture of 478 suspects.

 How are the dogs trained to perform the policing duties?

 The dogs are trained by CPS Canine members specifically for police duty; we do not train dogs for the general public.
 We utilize the dog’s natural drives and instincts and refine them to accomplish the tasks that we require of them to do police work.
 After completing five years of patrol work and many hours of helping the unit train the dogs, an officer can apply for an available position.
 All members who meet the requirements are invited to apply to the Unit.
 Once accepted they go through a week of rigorous physical and mental testing.
 If they pass that portion, they are invited to a board interview.
 The successful officer(s) then begin training in the Unit, which lasts between four - six months.
 Canine handler’s conduct ongoing training throughout the year and are re-evaluated annually, ensuring they maintain the standard set out by Unit.

 What happens to the dogs when they are off-duty?